Dynamics of the Tyson-Hong-Thron-Novak circadian oscillator model: Model reduction and analysis of equilibria

+We now define symbolic sequences to indicate the numbers and relative positions of the equilibria on the graph of $\psi_1$.
 We use, for example, the symbolic sequence $LMR$ to represent that $\psi_{2}$ intersects $\psi_{1}$ at points in the sets $L$, $M$ and $R$ in order as the independent variable $x$ increases, other symbolic sequences are similarly defined.
 These symbolic sequences are referred to as the intersection point sequences.

-We next consider all possible intersection point sequences in the case $\psi_{1}^{'}(x_{+})<0$, which is useful in the proof for the main results in the slow case.
+We next consider all possible intersection point sequences in the case $\psi_{1}^{'}(x_{+})<0$, which is useful in the proof for the main results in the low degradation rate case.

 \begin{lemma} Suppose that the function $\psi_{1}$ satisfies $\psi_{1}^{'}(x_{+})<0$, where the function $\psi_{1}$ and the constant $x_{+}$ are defined as in Lemma \ref{lm-psi-1-prpty}.
 Then the intersection point sequences have the following different types (see Figure \ref{fg-all-cases}):